Snorkel with seals at the Farne Islands in Northumberland

 Anyone from the age of 12 years old can snorkel with the seals.
 Under 18's must be accompanied by an adult.

 Yes!
-If there are those in your group who aren't keen on getting in the water with the seals, they can watch them from the comfort of the boat.
+If there are those in your group who aren't keen on getting in the water with the seals, they can watch them from the comfort of the boat - just let us know all your requirements when you book.

 We recommend that they bring lots of warm clothes as it can get nippy topside.